 While it is possible to place the polytunnel closer (Zone 1), it means that you may not then have space for a kitchen garden, herb spiral, or vertical gardens.

 Reasons you Might Want a Greenhouse

-If your growing season is short or your climate challenging, a greenhouse helps to lengthen the time you can spend growing plants.
+If your growing season is short or your climate is challenging, a greenhouse helps to lengthen the time you can spend growing plants.
 This season extension is very useful for homesteaders and market gardeners, who depend on their gardens for subsistence and income.

-Building a greenhouse requires an energy and financial investment, and so will ideally produce an equivalent or greater yield of value of plants sold.
+Building a greenhouse requires an energy and financial investment, and so will ideally produce an equivalent or greater yield or value of plants sold.
 There are many articles online that describe low-cost polytunnels, but don’t underestimate the time required to construct one.